 All of our main hospital entrances are wheelchair accessible.
-Lifts are available to all public access levels in the three main wings of the hospital - the Whitty Wing, the McGiveny Wing and the Misericordiae Wing.
+Lifts are available to all public access levels in the three main wings of the hospital - the Whitty Wing, the McGivney Wing and the Misericordiae Wing.
 The listed buildings have limited disability access.
 This includes some of the services located out on Eccles Street.
-If you are attending these areas, please contact us in advance so that we can accomodate you.
+If you are attending these areas, please contact us in advance so that we can accommodate you.

 Coin-operated wheelchairs, which take a one euro coin, are available at these locations:

 If you can't find a wheelchair, please ask staff at the Whitty Wing reception for help.
 The reception is located just inside the Whitty entrance on the North Circular Road.

 There are disabled parking spaces available in the underground car park and on both Eccles Street and North Circular Road.
 You must display a disabled parking permit card in the vehicle.
 See our hospital parking page for more information.

 We can arrange you for someone to help you with your wheelchair if necessary.
 Please contact the ward or department you are attending before your visit.